thairanaru/thairanaru.github.io/README.md

+# THE SOURCE CODE HAS MIGRATED TO [CODEBERG](https://codeberg.org/thairanaru/thairanaru-website)

 Source code for [thairanaru.netlify.app](thairanaru.netlify.app)

 The website is currently only made up with HTML and CSS with a little bit of plain JavaScript.
 There is probably a whole ton of caveman code here - look, I am not a programmer.\